Katharina von Schnurbein: Antisemitism coordinator

-In October 2015, the EC created the new Antisemitism coordinator position in response to rising Antisemitism in Europe.
-As a career EC bureaucrat, Von Schnurbein was appointed by then First Vice-President Frans Timmermans for the position in December 2015.
+In October 2015, the European Commission created the new position of Coordinator on combatting antisemitism in response to rising Antisemitism in Europe.
+As a career European Commission official, Von Schnurbein was appointed by then First Vice-President Frans Timmermans for the position in December 2015.
+According to The Times of Israël in 2023, some initially dismissed her as an EU mouthpiece or lightweight.
+Eight years later, she is almost universally recognized by Jewish community leaders as a quiet but powerful force promoting and delivering ways to foster Jewish life in Europe.

 Her key responsibilities are to liaise with European Jewish communities and bodies and to propose and implement policies to address Antisemitism, promote Holocaust education, and foster Jewish life.
+In 2021 she drafted and together with her team has been implementing the first EU Strategy on combating antisemitism and fostering Jewish life.

 In 2022, von Schnurbein argued that Belgian bans on ritual slaughter risked painting the Jewish and Muslim communities in Europe as "medieval".
-In response, von Schnurbein convened the first joint meeting between European Jewish and Muslim leaders and EU officials to discuss slaughter based on religious rules in the light of Freedom of Religion.
+In response, von Schnurbein convened a joint meeting with representatives from the UNAOC, US State Department, OSCE and the European Parliament Working Group on antisemitism, bringing together European Jewish and Muslim leaders as well as EU and member States officials to discuss slaughter based on religious rules in the light of Freedom of Religion.

 At an event hosted by the Israel Council on Foreign Relations in 2023, von Schnurbein stressed the importance of cracking down on disinformation on social media platforms in the struggle against antisemitism.
-Noting that this was especially commonplace during the Covid-19 pandemic, conspiracy theories are catalysts for bigotry against Jews; “Where conspiracy grows, antisemitism has already grown.”
+Noting that this was especially commonplace during the COVID-19 pandemic, conspiracy theories are catalysts for bigotry against Jews; “Where conspiracy grows, antisemitism has already grown.”

-In September 2024, von Schnurbein stated at a United Nations workshop that the current rise of antisemitic events ‘reminds us of the darkest days of Europe’.
+In September 2024, von Schnurbein stated at a United Nations workshop that the current rise of antisemitic events "reminds us of the darkest days of Europe".

 In 2025, von Schnurbein stated that anti-Zionism is "the denial of a state for the Jewish people.
 And that in itself is antisemitic".
+In reference to the IHRA definition, she explained that holding Jewish collectively responsible for the actions of Israel is antisemitic and that such conflation is fully unacceptable.